Last Updated on June 3, 2022 by Thinkster

 Two, you will need to acquire students on your own and need to determine how you will market yourself.
 You can create your own ads, flyers, or hope that word-of-mouth travels from the families that you work with to potential new families.
 Building up your reputation as a successful tutor may take quite a bit of time and some initial investment.

 Online and virtual tutoring is growing fast as parents love the convenience and ease of connecting their child with a trained or qualified tutor.
 In 2016, the online tutoring industry in the United States was worth $132 million and continues to grow 6% each year.

 As a math tutor, providing services and math help online is an exciting avenue for you to consider.
-There is also more flexibility with your schedule, which is nice if you have a family since you can work from home and don’t waste any time with traveling to meet your students.
+There is also more flexibility with your schedule, which is nice if you have a family since you can work from home and don’t waste any time traveling to meet your students.

 There are different companies available for you to work with that provide online tutoring.
-Chegg, Wyzant, and Varsity Tutors provide you the students and a portal to connect with them through.
+Chegg, Wyzant, and Varsity Tutors provide you with the students and a portal to connect with them through.

 Just be sure to check out the reviews of companies from current and former employees carefully.
 Former Chegg employees note that it may be difficult to initially get tutoring appointments, and those that worked with Varsity Tutors say it is very competitive.
 This can, potentially, hurt your income as you struggle to build up your client base.

 Becoming a digital math tutor with a company like Thinkster Math is another exciting opportunity.
 Digital math tutoring is different than online tutoring, as you are consistently working with students and observing their performance on a daily basis.